DrewNaylor/UXL-Launcher/README.md

 <code>UXL Launcher - Launchers for Microsoft Office apps in one place.
 Copyright (C) 2013-2016  Drew Naylor
-Microsoft Office is copyright Microsoft Corp.
+Microsoft Office and all related words are copyright and trademark Microsoft Corporation.
 (Note that the copyright years include the years left out by the hyphen.)</code>

 <code>This file is part of UXL Launcher